kaiyungtan/challenge-flask-api/README.md

 * Folow pep8 rules.
 * Add a docstring for each route.
 * Type all you functions.
-* Use Black to format your code.
+* Use Black to format your code. - Done
 * Add a route that take an image and save it on the server.
-Return the image's server path.
+Return the image's server path. - Under construction
 * Add unittest for at least one route.